Liverpool stuns Barcelona 4-0 to reach CL final

 Salah, Liverpool’s top scorer who missed the game as he followed protocols after a concussion, entered the stadium before kickoff wearing a T-shirt bearing the message: “Never Give Up.”

-A goal was needed to really give a shaken Barca team the jitters and it arrived after seven minutes, with Origi tapping into an empty net after goalkeeper Marc-Andre ter Stegen parried a shot by Jordan Henderson.
+A goal was needed to really give Barcathe jitters and it arrived after seven minutes, with Origi tapping into an empty net after goalkeeper Marc-Andre ter Stegen parried a shot by Jordan Henderson.

 Barcelona already appeared rattled, with Suarez living up to his role as the player opposition fans love to hate.
 In one incident, the striker flicked his boot back into the right knee of Robertson as they ran along together.
-Robertson needed treatment and was substituted at halftime.
+Robertson needed treatment and was substituted at halftime, with his injury later confirmed to be a calf muscle problem.

-Wijnaldum, who replaced Robertson, made an almost instant impact, making it 2-0 by sweeping home a low cross from Alexander-Arnold.

-It was mayhem inside Anfield, the scene of so many of these famous fightbacks.
+The goals came in the 54th and 56th minutes — the times of Liverpool’s first two goals in that 2005 final in Istanbul.

-Philippe Coutinho, another former Liverpool player, was substituted for Nelson Semedo after an ineffective game — his tracking back left a lot to be desired — and Barca’s game quickly improved, the team exerting more control.
+Philippe Coutinho, another former Liverpool player, was substituted for Nelson Semedo after an ineffective display and Barca quickly improved, exerting more control.
 Liverpool’s players might also have wondered how to approach the game with the score tied on aggregate.

-Then came the coup de grace after the cheeky play by Alexander-Arnold.
-Origi scored and Barcelona had no answer.
+Then came the coup de grace after the cheeky play by Alexander-Arnold at a corner.
+Barcelona had no answer, with Messi — the star of the first leg with two goals — largely snuffed out.

 Tottenham or Ajax await in the June 1 final in Madrid.
 Ajax leads 1-0 from the first leg.